 A company ABC announces that it’s earning per share has increased from $40 to $45.
 It is important and relevant information for the investors in making their decision as growing earnings provide a good return for the investors.

 In mergers and acquisitions, the acquirer will be willing to pay the premium as it will expect the synergies (expected increase in revenue, cost savings), which will be generated by the acquisitions.
 The acquirer can estimate the synergies from the enterprise value of the firm, which again will be calculated from the balance sheet of the Target Company and EBITDA, which could be taken from the financial report of the target company.

 It is a piece of important and relevant information for the acquirer as it will influence its decision, whether paying a premium for the target company is worthwhile or not.
 If timely and accurate information is not provided, then the acquirer might underestimate or overestimate the company, which in turn will be a great loss for the acquirer.

 A financial statement is relevant when it has data that is valuable enough to make predictions /estimations about future events like calculating the future cash flows, which will be of importance to the investors in making decisions.

 Many stakeholders also use past financial statements to analyze the future performance of the company regarding profitability.
 It should be of accurate data following accounting standards.
 Any inaccurate information may be misleading.
 Therefore any such false data doesn’t come under the definition of accounting relevance.
 This kind of information cannot be of any use for the company in making decisions.

 In short, accounting relevance should contain accurate and orderly information.
-The relevance in accounting numbers depends on the person who is using it and it will hold more meaning if it has been used over a period of time and more useful if one understands the generally accepted accounting principles on the basis of which the financial report has been prepared.
+The relevance of accounting numbers depends on the person using it.
+And it will hold more meaning if it has been used over some time and more useful if one understands the generally accepted accounting principles based on which the financial report has been prepared.